dialogchat/lane_detection/README.md

 ## Usage

-### ProjectI: Simple Lane Detection
+### Project I: Simple Lane Detection

-### ProjectII: Advanced Lane Detection
+### Project II: Advanced Lane Detection

 Use an advanced computer vision pipeline to extract features and determine lane-lines even in curved environments.
-Code works roughly as follows:
+The code works as follows:

 (1) Compute a camera calibration matrix and distortion coefficients given a set of chessboard images.